kkthaker/Pneumonia_Detection/README.md

 # Pneumonia  Detection

+It is well known that medical diagnosis takes more time than deciding treatment for the condition.
+It might require plenty of time and skills of medical practitioners.
+In recent times, COVID-19 spread across the globe made computer researchers work toward faster and more accurate medical diagnosis solutions for hospitals.
+This project uses PyTorch for implementation.
+The main idea is the support the Pneumonia Detection task with transfer learning technique and give more time in training rather than creating a model.

 This repository contains code for pneumonia detection using X-ray images of the lungs.
 Test accuracy achieved (highest) : 96.5 %

 [Link for the dataset](https://www.kaggle.com/praveengovi/coronahack-chest-xraydataset)